-It is also important that you like the nanny as a person, as over time you will see a lot of her, especially if she is a live in nanny.
+It is also important that you like the nanny as a person, as over time you will see a lot of them, especially if you hire a live in nanny.
 Trust your gut instinct.

 If you are interviewing a lot of candidates, it may be a good idea to take notes so you don’t get confused between different nannies.

-Begin the interview by talking through the nanny’s CV with her, asking her questions about jobs similar to yours, and discussing what aspects of the job she liked the most, reasons for leaving etc. Discuss any gaps in job history, ensuring you are satisfied with the reasons behind any gaps (e.g. illness, travelling).
+Begin the interview by talking through the nanny’s CV with them, asking questions about jobs similar to yours, and discussing what aspects of the job they liked the most, reasons for leaving etc. Discuss any gaps in job history, ensuring you are satisfied with the reasons behind any gaps (e.g. illness, travelling).

-If she is qualified, ask her about her course – where did she study, how long was the course, what did it involve?
+If the nanny holds a qualification, ask them about their course – where did they study, how long was the course, what did it involve?